sugarbushjs/sugarbush/README.md

 Switchback first creates a new state object from the current store state and only processes the reducer corresponding to the action key.

 > **Note**: All reducers need to return state.
-This is needed to build the state tree during initialization fo the
+This is needed to build the state tree during initialization for the
 > application

 \